Kruti-Ritul/sitesafeai/README.md

 - **Tools and Platforms**:
   - Kaggle for model training and experimentation.
   - OpenVINO Toolkit: For optimizing the YOLOv8 model, enhancing inference performance on Intel hardware.
+   - Intel IPEX: For accelerating PyTorch workloads on Intel hardware.

 ## How to use